shoulders/qwcrm/README.md

 ## MyITCRM

-You can completely replace MyITCRM with QWcrm because it has all of the features you use and more.
+You can completely replace MyITCRM with QWcrm because it has all of the features you are use too and more.
 QWcrm has an migrator to transfer your data from MyITCRM to QWcrm allowing for a seamless transition.

 ## Requirements